Rabi Pirzada decides to perform Umrah

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Pakistani singer and actress Rabi Pirzada has decided to perform Umrah after quitting the showbiz industry following the controversy surrounding her leaked private videos and pictures.
+LAHORE: Pakistani actress Rabi Pirzada has decided to perform Umrah after quitting the showbiz industry following her leaked private videos and pictures.

-It was revealed that Rabi took the decision after consultations with her family members and friends.
+She took the decision after consultations with her family members and friends.
 Sources said the actress would soon depart for Saudi Arabia for Umrah.
-Earlier, Rabi Pirzada had made a request on social media following her videos which were leaked on the internet.
+Earlier, Rabi Pirzada had made a request on social media following her indecent videos which were leaked on internet.

 She had lodged a complaint in the Federal Investigation Agency (FIA) Cyber Crime Wing against the persons responsible for leaking her private videos.
 The actress and pop singer said in her application that she returned her cellular phone to the company from which she had bought it after the device ran down.
 The company gave her a new mobile, she said.

-LAHORE: Pakistani singer and actress Rabi Pirzada has decided to perform Umrah after quitting the showbiz industry following the controversy surrounding her leaked private videos and pictures.
+LAHORE: Pakistani actress Rabi Pirzada has decided to perform Umrah after quitting the showbiz industry following her leaked private videos and pictures.

-It was revealed that Rabi took the decision after consultations with her family members and friends.
+She took the decision after consultations with her family members and friends.
 Sources said the actress would soon depart for Saudi Arabia for Umrah.
-Earlier, Rabi Pirzada had made a request on social media following her videos which were leaked on the internet.
+Earlier, Rabi Pirzada had made a request on social media following her indecent videos which were leaked on internet.

 She had lodged a complaint in the Federal Investigation Agency (FIA) Cyber Crime Wing against the persons responsible for leaking her private videos.
 The actress and pop singer said in her application that she returned her cellular phone to the company from which she had bought it after the device ran down.
 The company gave her a new mobile, she said.